emilyirenelai/HTV23-AI-Tutor/README.md

 🐰📗 Introducing TutorBo, your AI tutoring buddy! 📗🐰

+TutorBo generates questions from pictures of your lecture notes, and quizzes you on them with a friendly AR character to encourage you along the way!

-This project was made for Hack The Valley 8, using Node.js, React.js, JavaScript, Python, HTML, CSS, Three.js, Figma, and Google Cloud.
+This project was made for Hack The Valley 8, using Node.js, React.js, JavaScript, Python, HTML, CSS, A-Frame, Three.js, Figma, and Google Cloud.

 ## How to Use TutorBo: